Bank manager Building society manager, financial institution manager or director

 You'll usually work 9am to 5pm, Monday to Friday.
 You may also work on Saturdays, depending on your branch's opening hours.

-You may also be on a rota for security callouts.
+You may need to be on a rota in case of security problems.

 You'll be based in an office at your branch.
 If you become a regional manager, you'll travel between a of number branches.